The 2015 Amgen Bay Area BioGENEius Challenge

 Keith Wilson, Director of Biologics Technologies, Abbvie Biotechnologies

-The first place winner of the Amgen Bay Area BioGENEius Challenge (and his/her chaperone) will receive an all-expenses paid trip to compete against other regional winners at the International BioGENEius Challenge (see below).*
+The first place winner of the Amgen Bay Area BioGENEius Challenge (and his/her chaperone) received an all-expenses paid trip to compete against other regional winners at the International BioGENEius Challenge (see below).*

 The International BioGENEius Challenge